vitran96/my-notes/3. Resources/JPA.md

 Official plugin from [[Hibernate]] [Guide](https://web.archive.org/web/20201013105933/https://jonamlabs.com/how-to-use-hibernate-tools-maven-plugin-to-generate-jpa-entities-from-an-existing-database/)

+Notes:
+- `NOT NULL` will try to use primitive
+- `catalog/schema` will always included
+- Generate POJO with name exactly like the DB
+- AUTO generated ID is not annotated

 ### [[Maven]] plugin
 By default, the tool include schema / catalog (== MySQL database or Postgres Schema).
 So we override a template to remove that.
 ```xml